ajaykarwal/ajaykarwal-v6/_pages/about.md

 I specialise in UI development though my experience in multiple fields allows me to approach project from many angles.
 These skills include - but are not limited to:

 - HTML5
-- CSS3
+- CSS3 / Sass / Less
-- JavaScript
+- JavaScript / ES6 / jQuery
-- jQuery
+- React / Redux
-- Sass / Scss
+- Gulp / Grunt / Webpack
 - Bootstrap
-- Umbraco
-- Wordpress
+- Wordpress / Umbraco / Sitecore
 - SQL
 - GIT